codeceptjs/CodeceptJS/docs/pageobjects.md

   }
 ```

-Now this objects can be retrieved by the name specified in configuration.
+These objects can now be retrieved by the name specified in the configuration.

-Required objects can be obtained via parameters in tests or via global `inject()` call.
+Required objects can be obtained via parameters in tests or via a global `inject()` call.

 ```js
 // globally inject objects by name